idnow/de.idnow.ios/README.md

 Recommendation: Should be a color that does not collide with white color.

 #### proceedButtonBackgroundColor
 Optional color, that replaces the default color of textfield backgrounds and borders
 Default: defaultTextColor

+#### textFieldColor
+Optional color, that replaces the default color of textfield backgrounds and borders
+Default: defaultTextColor